CrystalRanita/DockerPythonSci/README.md

 find which one you want to run

 # Run container:
-$ docker run -t -i pythonml:v1 /bin/bash
+docker run -v /Users/host_crystal/:/home/container_crystal -it pythonml:v1 /bin/bash
-(where pythonml is repository name and v1 is tag)
+(where pythonml is repository name and v1 is tag.
+Use -v here mount host location to container's location, modify will kept . and can easy use visual studio code to edit code files.)

 # Check libs version in container
 After container running